GazzaJ/CI-MS4-RefereE-pay/README.md

    a. **[Add Competition](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/pages/add-comp.jpg)** form allows Admin/Superusers to add new competitions to the list.
    b.
 The **[Add Club](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/pages/add-club.jpg)** view allows Admin/Superusers to add new Clubs to the directory, populating club badge and club website.
    c. **[Add Team](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/pages/add-team.jpg)** allows Admin/Superusers to add new teams to the selected Club and assign the Manager/Coach.
    d.
-The **[Add Match](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/pages/add-match.jpg)** page allows Admin/Superusers to add new matches to the app, populating all of the information required to renderf the details.
+The **[Add Match](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/pages/add-match.jpg)** page allows Admin/Superusers to add new matches to the app, populating all of the information required to render the details.

  16. A football inspired **[Success Notification]()** messages appears through out the site whenever a positive outcome is achieved.
- 17. The is also a football themed **[Warning Notificatio]()** message used when appropriate.
+ 17. The is also a football themed **[Warning Notification]()** message used when appropriate.
  18. All of the site's **[Error Notification]()** messages are suitably football inspired and appear whenever something doesn't function or if the user attempts something they don't have permission for.
  19. To complete the set, each information **[Alert Notification]()** is also football themed.
  20.  | A football themed **[Loading screen]()** is used while the match payments are being processed by Stripe.